TERHUNE ORCHARDS

 973-744-4424

 This is the go-to spot for traditional British goodies, and most importantly, savory and sweet British-style pies.
 The savory options include shepherd’s pie, turkey and stuffing pie, Cornish pastry and chicken and mushrooms.
 Try a pocket pastry made with steak, chana masala or lamb with feta.
 If you have a sweet tooth, go for the double crust cran-apple, double crust raspberry-blackberry-apple or key lime pie.
-If you can’t make it Tuesday, head there on the weekend for coconut custard or chocolate mousse.

 Pure Love Pies